chahalarora/hcap/hcapDocumentation/userDoc.md

 ### Getting back a lost capability
 If a client looses its capability, it can use **reIssueCapabilityFromAuthServer** method provided by **ClientBuilder** to get a new capability.
 This method accepts the client's sessionID as a parameter.
 It returns the capability or a state update request.
 If a state update request is returned, the client needs to contact the authorization server to get a new capability.
 See previous step for this.

-## Important Resources at Servers
-The authorization server and resource server both contain some resource to which HCAP administrators or clients can send requests to perform numerous adminitrative operations.

-### Authorization Server

-#### Check Status resource
-This resource can be used to check the status of the authorization server.
-A response to request directed towards this resource would be a success message along with server timestamp.
-The requestor would only receive a response if the server is up and running.
-This resource is represented by *checkStatus* keyword requestors would use GET method to send a request to the resource.

-#### Revoke Resource
-The adminitrator defines client and their associated state machines (Security Automaton) at the authorization server.
-If it wants to revoke some clients once the server is up, it can use this revoke resource.
-It is represented by *revoke* keyword and administrators can send a POST request to this resource to revoke clients.

-#### Shutdown Resource
-An HCAP administrator might want to shut down the authorization server for maintainance.
-For it it would have to send a request to shutdown resource which would then initiate the shut down sequence.
-This resource is represented by *shutdown* keyword and the requestor would send a POST request to this resource.

-### Resource Server

-#### Check Status resource
-This resource can be used to check the status of the resource server.
-A response to request directed towards this resource would be a success message along with server timestamp.
-The requestor would only receive a response if the server is up and running.
-This resource is represented by *checkStatus* keyword requestors would use GET method to send a request to the resource.

-#### Shutdown Resource
-An HCAP administrator might want to shut down a resource server for maintainance.
-For it it would have to send a request to shutdown resource which would then initiate the shut down sequence.
-This resource is represented by *shutdown* keyword and the requestor would send a POST request to this resource.

-#### Revoke Resource
-The resource server also maintains some information about the client, such as their associated exception list.
-After removing a client from the authorization server, the administrator would also want remove the same client from the resource server.For this, it can use the revoke resource.
-It is represented by *revoke* keyword and administrators can send a POST request to this resource to revoke clients.